Dev-Mentorship-Programme/DSA/README.md

 You're starting at the right place!
 This file contains general resources and links to pages on specific concepts.

 For each concept, you find resources and practice problems on the concept.
-There are also resources that addresses multiple concepts.
+Some resources address multiple concepts.

 You also find solutions to the practice problems solved by others in the community.